Table of Contents

 Oris Rectangular

 Oris is one of the few remaining fully independent Swiss watch manufacturers, based in Hölstein, Switzerland.
-The Oris Rectangular was introduced in 2022, drawing on the brand's mid-century archive references.
+The Oris Rectangular was revived in 2021, drawing on the brand's mid-century archive references.
 It uses the Oris Calibre 561, based on the ETA 2671, a well-regarded Swiss platform with a long service history.
 The case is 38 x 25.5mm in standard stainless steel.
 The caseback is a flat see-through design that reveals the movement.
 Water resistance is 3 ATM.
 Warranty is 2 years.
-Price: approximately 2,100 USD.
+Price: approximately $2,100.

 Who Each Watch Is For